 The Office of Testing Services is combined with the Office of Counseling Services, and is responsible for meeting the needs of the college through the institutional, System and standardized testing that it offers or coordinates.
-The Office of Testing Services also attempts to respond to community needs through its provision of Independent Study proctoring and offering of various national testing programs.
+The Office of Testing Services also attempts to respond to community needs by offering various national testing programs.